Dolciani Mathematics Enrichment Grants (DMEG)

 Submission of Proposals

 The Mary P. Dolciani Halloran Foundation has provided funding for the MAA to award grants for programs designed to encourage pursuit and enjoyment of mathematics among middle school and/or high school students.
-The deadline for submitting an application to the DMEG program is February 12 of the year for which you would like the grant.
+The deadline for submitting an application to the DMEG program is February 12, 2017.
 A proposal for a project may be submitted from the same institution or department to only one of the following MAA grant programs in a given year: the DMEG program; the Tensor SUMMA program; or the Tensor Women and Mathematics program.
 Applicants can expect to receive information regarding the funding of their proposals by the end of March.

 Applications for this program must be submitted online beginning December 1st.
 During the course of the application procedure, you will be asked to provide the following information: